If you are under 18, please make sure you have your parents’ permission before providing us with any personal details.

 If there is a high chance that you have trichomoniasis (for example if your partner has tested positive), you may be given treatment before the results are back.
 But be aware that even if your partner tested negative, you could still have it.

-Trichomoniasis is unlikely to go away by itself but is easily treated with antibiotics.
+Trichomoniasis is unlikely to go away by itself but without treatment, the infection can last for months but is easily treated with antibiotics.
 You will often be prescribed an antibiotic called metronidazole which you take for five to seven days.

 Trichomoniasis is not serious unless you are pregnant when it can cause complications.
 But don’t worry, it can still be safely treated.
 Make sure you inform the doctor or nurse if you are (or think you are) pregnant so that they can take this into consideration.